haiiliin/abqpy/docs/source/cli.md

 ## Examples

-1. If you want to run you python script in Abaqus/CAE GUI mode, you could run:
+1. If you want to run you python script in Abaqus/CAE mode, you could run:

    ```sh
    abqpy cae script.py [args ...]